Punch and Judy: History

-The Punch and Judy show has roots in the 16th-century Italian commedia dell'arte.
-The figure of Punch is derived from the Neapolitan stock character of Pulcinella, which was anglicized to Punchinello.
+The Punch and Judy show, labelled an "English entertainment icon" by the London Museum, has roots in the 17th century Italian commedia dell'arte.
+The figure of Punch is derived from the Neapolitan stock character of Pulcinella, which was anglicised to Punchinello.
 He is a variation on the same themes as the Lord of Misrule and the many Trickster figures found in mythologies across the world.
-Punch's wife was originally called "Joan."
+Punch's wife was originally called "Joan".

-The figure who later became Mr. Punch made his first recorded appearance in England on 9 May 1662, which is traditionally reckoned as Punch's UK birthday.
+The figure who became the anarchic Mr Punch made his first recorded appearance in England on 9 May 1662, which is traditionally reckoned as Punch's UK birthday.
 Punch and Judy began to emerge during the Restoration Period (beginning in 1660), a period during which art and theatre thrived.
-King Charles II took the throne in 1660 and replaced Puritan leader Oliver Cromwell, and theatre culture began to change.
+King Charles II took the throne in 1660 and replaced Puritan leaders Oliver Cromwell and Richard Cromwell, and theatre culture was revived.
 Cromwell strictly adhered to the Puritan belief that theatre was immoral and should be banned, resulting in their closure in 1642.
-Charles II's ascension to the throne ended the interregnum and ushered in a more tolerant period of art and culture.
+The repressive regime also saw street entertainers jailed.
+Charles II's ascension to the throne ended the interregnum, Puritan legislation was declared null and void, and a more tolerant period of art and culture was ushered in.
+William Langley of The Telegraph writes Punch and Judy "owes much of its original success to the bleak killjoyism of Cromwell's England.
+Charles II's resumption of the throne in 1660 unleashed a huge public demand for popular entertainment".
 The diarist Samuel Pepys observed a marionette show featuring an early version of the Punch character in Covent Garden in London.
 It was performed by Italian puppet showman Pietro Gimonde, a.k.a.
-"Signor Bologna."
-Pepys described the event in his diary as "an Italian puppet play, that is within the rails there, which is very pretty."
+"Signor Bologna", one of many entertainers from continental Europe who came to England following the restoration.
+Pepys described the event in his diary as "an Italian puppet play, that is within the rails there, which is very pretty".